 Why Study Global Bioethics?

-Indefatigable progress in life-sciences, medicine and biotechnology has provided us access to new ways of treating, preventing and even curing human diseases.
+Rapid progress in life-sciences, medicine and biotechnology has provided us access to new ways of treating, preventing and even curing human diseases.
 As the impact of these advancements on individuals, communities, and societies grows, so does the importance of bioethics, a field which emerged approximately fifty years ago.
 Through both a theoretical and a practical endeavor, bioethics allows us to discuss and understand our deep moral concerns, fears, and hopes regarding the impact of the medical sciences and biotechnological advancements on our lives.
 Visit the GBI website for more information.

 Why Host the International Bioethics Summer School?